ntoll/being_together/README.md

 Thank you.
 ```

 This is a work in progress.
-Inspired by [this](https://github.com/Xe/creators-code).